m-lamonaca/programming-notes/DotNet/C#/C#.md

 void MethodName (type parameter, ...) {
     // code here
-    return;  // if type is void return can be used to force early termiantion or can be omitted }
+    return;  // if type is void return can be used to force early termination or can be omitted }
 ```